Staff & Board

 Provident Farms, PCO-Certified Crops and Livestock Liberty, PA

-Dave Johnson and family operate a pasture-based, spring-seasonal organic dairy and crop farm (and a few side enterprises) known as Provident Farms in the mountains of the northern tier near Liberty, PA.
-He has a passion for stewarding livestock and land in their natural patterns, bringing culture back to agriculture, and restoring abandoned farmland.
+Dave Johnson and family operate an organic livestock and crop farm known as Provident Farms in the mountains of the northern tier near Liberty, PA.
+Production forms have morphed from direct market poultry, beef and pork to a seasonal grazing dairy and most recently to organic grains.
+Dave has a passion for stewarding livestock and land in their natural patterns, bringing culture back to agriculture, and restoring abandoned farmland.
 Farming came after his first career in education, but he has had the opportunity to share his experiences and lessons with others as a NE-SARE farmer educator.
-He has been involved right along with the development of the recent USDA’s “Access to Pasture” rule, and helped with PCO’s pasture rule training workshops and record keeping forms for farmers.
-He has served on the board of NODPA and PASA, and has the joy of seeing three of his adult children pursuing careers in farming and food systems.
+Dave has been involved in the NOP’s pasture standards, and helped with PCO’s pasture rule training workshops and record keeping forms for farmers.
+He has served on the board of NODPA and PASA, and has enjoyed seeing his children pursuing careers in farming and food systems.

 Reliance Capital Partners, Sandy Creek, NY